 Friday Night: Arrival

-I had used Booking.com to book a studio apartment through Apartamentos las Flores, and they didn’t let us down.
+I had booked a studio apartment through Apartamentos las Flores, and they didn’t let us down.
 We had a small studio apartment right in the very middle of the city, literally a few minutes walk from all of the major sights.
 It was clean and bright, with free wifi, air-con and a small terrace area.
 The bathroom and kitchen looked clean and modern, and there was even a washing machine provided.